Summerside, Prince Edward Island

-Summerside is a Canadian city in Prince County, Prince Edward Island, consisting of the amalgamated communities of Summerside, St Eleanors, and Wilmot.
+Summerside is a Canadian city in Prince County, Prince Edward Island, Canada, consisting of the amalgamated communities of Summerside, St Eleanors, and Wilmot.
 It is the second largest city in the province and the primary service centre for the western part of the island.

 History

 Prior to European colonisation the area of present-day Summerside was part of Mi'kma'ki, the traditional lands of the Mi'kmaq people.
 The Mi'kmaq called the area Eptek, meaning "Hot Place" and occupied the area seasonally as a summer hunting and fishing ground.

 The first European settlers in the area were French Acadians who settled along the shores of Malpeque Bay and Bedeque Bay between 1728 and 1758.
 In 1758 the majority of the French colonists were deported by the British during the Expulsion of the Acadians.
 In 1765 Samuel Holland surveyed Prince Edward Island and divided it up into sixty seven lots, with the area around Bedeque Bay falling into Lot 17.
 The first British Colonists in the area were Loyalist veterans and refugees who were granted land along Bedeque Bay in 1783 following the American Revolution.
 The first colonists in present-day Summerside were a United Empire Loyalist named Daniel Green and his wife Martha Oat.
 Who were granted land on the North shore of Bedeque Bay.
 The small community in this area became known as Green's Shore, named after Daniel Green.
 Throughout the rest of the 18th and early 19th centuries Green's Shore remained a small agricultural village.
 The area's main economic centre was the community of Bedeque.
 In 1840 Joseph Green, the youngest son of Daniel Green established an inn near Green's Shore called Summer Side House.
-It's name referencing the warmer weather of the island's South shore compared to its North.
+Its name referencing the warmer weather of the island's South shore compared to its North.
 It is from this inn that the community of Summerside eventually took its name.

 In the early 1850s Joseph Pope moved his wooden shipbuilding operation from Bedeque to Summerside due to the deeper waters on the North shore of the bay.
 This kickstarted a shipbuilding boom in the area.
 From the 1850s to the 1890s Summerside grew into a thriving port.
 With several shipyards opening up along its waterfront, and a railroad connection to the port was established in 1871.
 The harbour became the main port for exports from Western PEI.
 Summerside was officially incorporated as a town on April 1, 1877.
 In the 1890s the wooden shipbuilding industry collapsed due to competition with steam ships, and the town's economy began to focus on agriculture.